Estimated reading time: 3 minutes

 There are plenty of reasons owners will keep their dog on a lead.
 This could be because the dog is old, recovering from an illness or injury, or in training or exercising alongside their owner, so they don’t want them to be pestered by other dogs.
 Or maybe the dog has behavioural issues and is afraid or aggressive.

-Also, you should respect an owner’s decision to keep their dog on a leash.
-At the end of the day, they know their dog best, so telling them to let it off isn’t appreciated and may aggravate the situation.
+Also, it would help if you respect an owner’s decision to keep their dog on a leash.
+They know their dog best, so telling them to let it off isn’t appreciated and may aggravate the situation.

-You should always be mindful of approaching a leashed dog you don’t know, regardless of whether your dog is “friendly”, as this could result in your dog having a bad experience.
+It would help if you always were mindful of approaching a leashed dog you don’t know, regardless of whether your dog is “friendly”, as this could result in your dog having a bad experience.
 You can’t anticipate the other dog’s behaviour and how it will react to being approached by yours, so err on the side of caution.

 Stay in control at all times.